fraile-tok/hopkins/_poems/for-jane.md

 author: J.P.
 Iglesias
 ---

+_On the occassion of Jane Austen's 250th birthday._

 Let's raise for Jane a toast,
 And hope it turns not to a roast.
 &nbsp;&nbsp;&nbsp;&nbsp;She spoke of manners,